Irish American Heritage Month: Celebrating And Strengthening Resilience

 Whether you are of Irish American ancestry or not, there are many ways to celebrate Irish American Heritage Month.
 The following are just a few:

-Attend St. Patrick’s Day celebrations
+Celebration of St. Patrick’s Day

 While St. Patrick’s Day is a religious feast day and national holiday in Ireland, in the U.S., it tends to be a celebration of all things Irish.
 Parades in March honoring St. Patrick’s Day are common in the United States and have a rich history.
 Records show that the first St. Patrick’s Day parade was held in 1602 in what is now St. Augustine, Florida.